- Where can I get training on AAC? Will it cost and will I have to pay for it?

 - Who can support me to find the right training?

-- I seem to know more than the professionals about AAC, what training do they get?
+- I seem to know more than the professionals about AAC – what training do they get?

 Newly qualified professionals have a generalist training in their chosen discipline.
-People who specialise in AAC usually develop their knowledge through additional training, both formal and informal, whilst working.
+People who specialise in AAC usually develop their knowledge through additional training, both formal and informal, while working.
 Not all local areas currently have specialists in AAC.

-Post qualification courses in AAC are available at Dundee and Manchester Metropolitan Universities and the ACE Centre.
+Post-qualification courses in AAC are available at Dundee and Manchester Metropolitan universities and the ACE Centre.

-Recent training related initiatives
+Recent training-related initiatives